amirnsamimi/RC/workshops/hossein-ayat/VCS/abstract-vcs.md

 - 1.edit
 - 2.save
 - 3. git add <that file>
 - 4. git rebase --continue

+## SERVER ONLY ACCEPT FAST FORWARD CHANGE SET

+- with rebase -i -> squashed it will rise error
+- and we will say ghalat kardi and use git push -f
+- might be dangerous!